A Brief History of Thorne Nature Experience

 During the 1960’s and 70’s, Thorne also played a leading role in the creation of many respected environmental organizations we know today, such as The Colorado Field Office of The Nature Conservancy, the Aspen Center for Environmental Studies (ACES), The Keystone Science Center, the Audubon Society of Greater Denver, the Colorado Open Space Coordination Council, Balarat and Calwood Outdoor Education Centers, and the Colorado Environmental Coalition.

 Since the environmental movement became more mainstream in the 1980’s and 90’s, there has been significant growth in the number of specialized businesses and nonprofits engaged in the protection of natural areas and conservation of natural resources.
 In response, Thorne has streamlined its programming to focus on what has always been a core competence, environmental education for Boulder and Denver Metro Area youth.
 The success of Thorne’s natural science programming has led to the development of permanent teaching facilities at Sombrero Marsh in Boulder and Waterton Canyon in Littleton.
 Through summer camps and field trips at these facilities and in-school programs, Thorne connects more than 7,000 youth to nature each year.

-When Oak created Thorne Ecological Institute more than five decades ago, he knew then as we do now, that it is important to reach people when they are young, it is essential to provide a means for them to connect to nature, and that we must inspire them to make a difference in our world.
+When Oak created Thorne Ecological Institute six decades ago, he knew then as we do now, that it is important to reach people when they are young, it is essential to provide a means for them to connect to nature, and that we must inspire them to make a difference in our world.
 These simple yet important concepts are still embodied today in Thorne Nature Experience’s educational philosophy.

 If you are interested in ordering any of these publications, please contact Dr. Oakleigh Thorne at 303.499.3647 x104 or email@example.com to inquire about availability and pricing.